Family Care Website

 With the mandatory implementation of La Place 0-5, as of December 2015, all public and private daycares that are subsidized have created a centralized waiting list.
 (The McGill Childcare Centre and the SSMU Daycare Centre are included.)
 This list cannot be monitored, and parents are not given a time frame for an available spot.

-Parents must pay daily fees, which vary depending on the age and schedule of the child.
-Daily fees including snacks and lunch run $65 for toddlers and preschoolers, and $80 for infants.
+Parents must pay a daily fee which runs between $60 - $80 for infants, toddlers and preschoolers (depending on the age and schedule of the child).
+Daily fee includes snacks and lunch.
 Permanent residents and Canadians have the option of applying for Quebec’s Advanced Payments of the Tax Credit for Childcare Expenses.
 Those on work permits may apply for the credit as well, but will receive it with their tax refund.
 The credit amount will vary depending on income.
 As of 2015, parents’ contribution at subsidized daycares will be adjusted depending on household income.
 This may result in a family paying a similar amount in a subsidized or unsubsidized daycare.
 The backup childcare package costs $350.